 If it is likely that most people are eventually going to get this virus sooner or later, why are organizations, large companies, schools and universities closing in person classes or large gatherings?

-These organizations are trying to delay people getting infected, so that there are enough ICU beds, ventilators, and intensive care units to accommodate the rise in demand.
+These organizations are trying to delay people getting infected, so that there are enough ICU beds, ventilators, and intensive care units to accommodate the rise in demand that will be required to appropriately manage the small proportion of those patients who contract the virus who develop serious complications and improve their outcomes.
 By slowing down the rate of spread so that it takes much longer for everybody to be exposed, it will reduce the number of people needing critical care at any one time and hopefully our system will be able to handle it.

 These are not the final recommendations, watching the news, going to reliable websites such as the Centers for Disease Control (CDC) are important as this disease is developing rapidly.